Biological network: Within-species interaction networks

-The first graphic showcases the Hist1 region of the mm9 mouse genome with each node representing genomic loci.
-Two nodes are connected by an edge if their linkage disequilibrium is greater than the average across all 81 genomic windows.
-The locations of the nodes within the graphic are randomly selected and the methodology of choosing edges yields a, simple to show, but rudimentary graphical representation of the relationships in the dataset.
-The second visual exemplifies the same information as the previous; However, the network starts with every loci placed sequentially in a ring configuration.
-It then pulls nodes together using linear interpolation by their linkage as a percentage.
-The figure illustrates strong connections between the center genomic windows as well as the edge loci at the beginning and end of the Hist1 region.

 Modelling biological networks

 Introduction

 To draw useful information from a biological network, an understanding of the statistical and mathematical techniques of identifying relationships within a network is vital.
 Procedures to identify association, communities, and centrality within nodes in a biological network can provide insight into the relationships of whatever the nodes represent whether they are genes, species, etc. Formulation of these methods transcends disciplines and relies heavily on graph theory, computer science, and bioinformatics.

 Association

 Using X and Y as variables, the first graph shows a very high correlation, the middle graph shows a fair correlation, and the third shows no/little correlation.

 There are many different ways to measure the relationships of nodes when analyzing a network.
 In many cases, the measure used to find nodes that share similarity within a network is specific to the application it is being used.
 One of the types of measures that biologists utilize is correlation which specifically centers around the linear relationship between two variables.
 As an example, weighted gene co-expression network analysis uses Pearson correlation to analyze linked gene expression and understand genetics at a systems level.
 Another measure of correlation is linkage disequilibrium.
 Linkage disequilibrium describes the non-random association of genetic sequences among loci in a given chromosome.
 An example of its use is in detecting relationships in GAM data across genomic intervals based upon detection frequencies of certain loci.